crux-bphc/dev-summer-group-2024/Machine Learning/Week 1 - Prerequisites/README.md

 ### What do you have to do?

 It's very simple.
 You can go through the entire notebook once by yourself.
-After that make your own notebook in [Google Colab](https://colab.research.google.com) and practice just the code part once by yourself.
+After that make your own notebook in [Google Colab](https://colab.research.google.com) or your local notebook and practice just the code part once by yourself.

 Here is a short video on how to use Colab : [Colab Basic Use](https://www.youtube.com/watch?v=8KeJZBZGtYo)